Workforce development: Pre-assessment of community needs

 Prior to implementing a sector- or place-based approach, an analysis of the community's current and anticipated needs should be undertaken.
 One report details a sector analysis to determine the need for more healthcare workers in a particular community, for example.
 Another example might be the pay for a particular position being aligned with the cost of housing in a particular area.

 Ties with employers

 Both sector and place-based strategies emphasize the importance of ties with the employers.
 Even in place-based strategies focused on finding work quickly must tie efforts to employers to determine who is hiring.

 In place-based programs, this may entail determining general skills that are lacking in a specific population such as English-speaking skills.

 Work force development programs can be evaluated based on the strength and number of ties with community employers during the creation stage of the program, as well as their ongoing participation to constantly assess which skills are most needed.
 “Employer leadership is key to long-term reform” of work force development systems.

-It is in the program's best interest to enforce high standards for their participants to gain and maintain credibility among the employers they are sending their participants to.
-With a good reputation, the program may be able to work with more companies and make even more jobs available to participants.
+Programs that maintain high standards for participants may build credibility with partner employees, potentially expanding the number of employment opportunities available.